Rashmiranjan07/Java_Basic/README.md

 ## Java Pttern program
 This repository contains a comprehensive collection of Java pattern programs which implemented using loops and conditionals to enhance understanding of core Java concepts.
-It includes the A-Z patterns printing.
+It includes the A-Z patterns printing.Small conceptual program.

 No fancy structure.
 No perfect code.
 Just raw, hands-on Java practice: